-Girl 38 is a comic-strip character created by Kat; Kat has to make some difficult choices at school when the new boy, Julius, inadvertently upsets her ‘best friend’; meanwhile Kat’s elderly neighbor, Ania, has an important story to tell, but only to those who will really listen.
+Girl 38 is a comic-strip character created by Kat.
+Kat has to make some difficult choices at school when the new boy, Julius, inadvertently upsets her ‘best friend’; meanwhile, Kat’s elderly neighbour, Ania, has an important story to tell, but only to those who will listen.
 When Ania decides that Kat needs to hear what happened to her during the Second World War, the tale has life-changing effects.

 The mirroring of stories through Ania, Kat and Girl 38 herself is what makes this book such a thought-provoking read.
-Ania’s storytelling – that most human of things we can do – addresses Kat’s personal issues at school and later is reflected in the younger girl’s comic-book-making.
-How we develop personally, socially and culturally depends on listening to stories – listening to histories – Jozefkowicz is saying: by mirroring Ania’s story with Kat’s issues surrounding the arrival of a stranger into her school, Josefkowicz beautifully illustrates the importance of learning from history (and also – sadly – that some human beings don’t always pay attention to the implications of what has happened before).
+Ania’s storytelling – that most human of things we can do – addresses Kat’s issues at school and later is reflected in the younger girl’s comic-book-making.
+How we develop personally, socially and culturally depends on listening to stories – listening to histories – Jozefkowicz is saying.
+Mirroring Ania’s story with Kat’s issues, Josefkowicz beautifully illustrates the importance of learning from past (and also – sadly – that some human beings don’t always pay attention to the implications of what has happened before).

 Although this is a short novel, its impact is strong: the language is clear, the storytelling direct, and its message easily related to young people’s lives.
 Recommended.

 You might like to listen to our podcast with Ewa Josefkowwicz

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.